rajatyadavcse/CopyCat-Site/README.md

-# CopyCat-Site
+# CopyArchive-Site
-Site that lets you download CopyCat app for MacOS, windows or Linux.
+Site that lets you download CopyArchive app for MacOS, windows or Linux.